 Emilie is a Lecturer in Social Policy at the University of Salford and holds an Honorary Lectureship in Sociology at Cardiff University.
-Prior to her position at Salford, Emilie held a lectureship in Sociology at Cardiff University.
+Emilie joined the School of Health & Society in November 2016.

-Emilie is an ethnographer sociologist interested in care, welfare, death and futures.
+Emilie is an ethnographer sociologist interested in care, welfare, emotion and futures.
 An interdisciplinarian of a deviant nature, Emilie’s interests transgress the social sciences and humanities.
-She is a contributor to The Sociological Review Blog, and the Social Epistemology Review and Reply Collective.
-She is a member of The Future Matters Collective, The British Sociological Association and the Social Policy Association.

-Emilie is an ethnographer sociologist interested in care, welfare, death and futures.
-She is interested in how alternative knowledges and narratives are constructed, enacted and challenged in everyday frontline encounters.
-Her work frequently involves an exploration of time, particularly understandings, visions and experiences of futures and endings.
+Emilie is an ethnographer sociologist interested in care, welfare and futures.
+Her work frequently involves an exploration of time and emotion, particularly understandings, visions and experiences of futures and endings.
 She is also interested in methodological innovation in ethnographic practices, writing and representation.

 Qualifications and Memberships

-Whitaker, E. (2015).
-'The Cultural Contemplation Of Death By The Living: From Sequestration to the 'Cosmopolitan Aesthetic' Of Death And Dying', in: Tandy, C (ed.), Death And Anti-Death, Volume 13, Ria University Press, Ann Arbor, MI, USA.
+Whitaker, EM.
+(2015) 'The Cultural Contemplation Of Death By The Living: From Sequestration to the 'Cosmopolitan Aesthetic' Of Death And Dying', in: Tandy, C (ed.), Death And Anti-Death, Volume 13:, Ria University Press, Ann Arbor, MI, USA